sut-ai/notes/notebooks/5_local_search/index.md

 ### 1.1.
 What is Local Search?

-Local Search is a heuristic method for solving computationally hard contraint satisfaction or optimization problems.
-The family of local search methods are typically used is search problems where the search space is either very huge or infinite.
-In such Problems classical search algorithms do not work efficiently.
+Local Search is a heuristic method for solving computationally hard constraint satisfaction or optimization problems.
+The family of local search methods is typically used in search problems where the search space is either very huge or infinite.
+In such Problems, classical search algorithms do not work efficiently.

-Usually local search is used for problems which have a state as its solution, and for many problems the path to the final solution is irrelevent.
-The procedure of this method is quite simple, at first the algorithm starts from a solution which may not be optimal, or may not satisfy all the constraints, and by every step or iteration, the algorithm tries to find a slightly better solution.
-This gradual improvement of the solution is done by examining different neighbors of the current state, and chosing the best neighbor as the next state of the search.
+Usually, local search is used for problems that have a state as its solution, and for many problems the path to the final solution is irrelevant.
+The procedure of this method is quite simple, at first the algorithm starts from a solution that may not be optimal, or may not satisfy all the constraints, and by every step or iteration, the algorithm tries to find a slightly better solution.
+This gradual improvement of the solution is done by examining different neighbors of the current state and choosing the best neighbor as the next state of the search.

-An example of the applications of local search is solving the TSP problem.
-In each step we may try to replace two edges by two other edges which may result in a shorter cycle in the graph.
+An example of the application of local search is solving the TSP problem.
+In each step, we may try to replace two edges with two other edges which may result in a shorter cycle in the graph.

 ![Imgae of TSP problem solved by local search](https://www.researchgate.net/publication/281412705/figure/fig3/AS:668978481475599@1536508307852/Local-search-2-opt-and-Or-opt.png )